deeporiginbio/deeporigin-client/docs/data-hub/dataframes.md

     - This can cause data loss.
     - Every change made to the database is written immediately, so modifying the local dataframe multiple times leads to multiple writes to a Deep Origin database.

-## Limitations

-- Creating new columns in the local dataframe will not create new columns in the Deep Origin database.
-To insert data into a new column, create a new column using the GUI or the API and then use the `from_deeporigin` method.
-- Deleting columns in the local dataframe will not delete columns in the Deep Origin database.
-To delete a column, use the GUI or the API and then use the `from_deeporigin` method.
-- Deleting or creating rows is not supported yet.

 ## Reference